ChainSafe/forest/README.md

 ./target/release/forest --chain calibnet --auto-download-snapshot
 ```

-### Interacting with Forest via CLI
+### Interacting with Forest via `CLI`

 When the Forest daemon is started, an admin token will be displayed and saved to
 data directory by default. (alternatively, use `--save-token <token>` flag to save it on disk).
 You will need this for commands that require a higher level of authorization (like a
 password).
 Forest, as mentioned above, uses multiaddresses for networking.
 This
-is no different in the CLI.
+is no different in the `CLI`.
 To set the host and the port to use, if not using
 the default port or using a remote host, set the `FULLNODE_API_INFO` environment
 variable.
 This is also where you can set a token for authentication.
 Note that the token is
-automatically set for CLI if it is invoked on the same host of the daemon.
+automatically set for `CLI` if it is invoked on the same host of the daemon.

 ```
 FULLNODE_API_INFO="<token goes here>:/ip4/<host>/tcp/<port>/http